ObAIoT/-GAS-ObAIoT_GASAPI/README.md

 # ObAIoT_GASAPI
-A collection of useful Google Apps Script API.
+A collection of useful Google Apps Script API related to Google Serives.
 You may add the API in you Apps Script project or call the API by web service.<br/>
 First of all, a Gmail verifier is present for validating if a email address is a valid "Gmail".

 # Setup